Updated January 2021

 Mark Position: Only works if you have a GPS attached to your PC.

-As tablet and PC technology converge, these icons may well become useful – MM v6 is supported on Windows 10, so the PC edition may well end up being used on a portable device such as a Microsoft Surface, which has GPS location services built into it.
+As tablet and PC technology converge, these icons may well become useful – MM v6 is currently supported on Windows 7, 8, 10 and 11, so the PC edition may well end up being used on a portable device such as a Microsoft Surface, which has GPS location services built into it.

 MM Names and Terms